-Today, nest is the go-to design destination that celebrates great talent and is dedicated to sourcing and selling high quality, authentic modern design.
+Today, Nest is the go-to design destination that celebrates great talent and is dedicated to sourcing and selling high quality, authentic modern design.

-From his travels to your home, nest CEO Christian Hawley discusses how he created the brand where great design meets only the finest quality.
+From his travels to your home, Nest CEO Christian Hawley discusses how he created the brand where great design meets only the finest quality.

-“To this day, that experience helped build my future and set in stone who I wanted to be as a person,” he says from nest’s Sheffield HQ.
+“To this day, that experience helped build my future and set in stone who I wanted to be as a person,” he says from Nest’s Sheffield HQ.
 “We visited many different countries, but it was when we reached Australia that I was struck by something that would influence the rest of my life.
 When we were in Melbourne, everywhere you went – hotels, cafes, restaurants and even offices – everything was fully geared up towards great contemporary design.
 I grew up in Yorkshire and, back then, there wasn’t much going on.
 To suddenly find myself in this stylish destination was my light bulb moment.
 The idea of bringing modern design home formulated.”

-17-years on, he’s now a walking encyclopaedia on beautiful, contemporary interiors.
+20-years on, he’s now a walking encyclopaedia on beautiful, contemporary interiors.
 “Whilst I’m not a designer myself, you can still influence what people buy by bringing beautiful products to market,” he says.
 “I hand pick everything and, over the years, have done a lot of research.
 I’ve learned to understand that everyone might not want just what I like, and I must be more open-minded.
 It’s about understanding who your consumer is, where they’re coming from and what values they have.”